Dannycorp/Prometheus/README.md

 copy the goods (I only wanted the manifests folder this time, also the setup folder is inside the manifests dir):

 cp -R /tmp/manifests .

+Custom Resource Definitions:

+kubectl create -f ./manifests/setup/

+kubectl create -f ./manifests/

+This step took a few minutes:

+kubectl -n monitoring get pods (Wait for the running status of all pods, that worked best for me)